8 Best places to snorkel in cozumel

 Getting to it requires commitment, I’m not gonna lie.
 First you need to rent a vehicle to get to Punta Sur Eco Park, which is the 2nd furthest beach from town.
 Taxis will cost way too much because it sits at the southern tip of the island.
 Even after reaching the gate/park you need to go south another 15-20 minutes to Del Cielo beach club.
 A taxi would cost you $50 USD one way to get here at least.

-Trust me, rent scooter, or a car from my buddy Carlos at Delphine’s Rentals.
+Trust me, rent a scooter, or a car from my buddy Carlos at Delphine’s Rentals.
 Pay the park entry fee of $22.
 After you finally get to the beach it’s a long committed swim out to where the reef starts.
 East-side wind can ruin conditions fast.
-This isn’t for everyone but you want the ultimate self guided Snorkeling adventure I promise this is it.
+This isn’t for everyone but if you want the ultimate self guided Snorkeling adventure I promise this is it.

 Free Guide